-Throughout the interview, Stephen McDaniel acts like a distraught neighbor, shocked by the disappearance of an ex-classmate.
+Throughout the local news segment, Stephen McDaniel acts like a distraught neighbor, shocked by the disappearance of an ex-classmate.
 It turned out he was responsible for her murder.

 In the early hours of June 26, 2011, Stephen McDaniel broke into the apartment of his downstairs neighbor and fellow Mercer College law school graduate Lauren Giddings, where he murdered her and dismembered her body.